 If your car doesn’t have Bluetooth, investing in a Bluetooth car kit puts you on even footing with those that do have the technology.
 Connect the kit to your car’s 12-volt outlet, put on your headset and you can stay within the law.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on hands free phone laws, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.